-All SECASA counsellor/advocates have access to regular training, resources and information through the Making Rights Reality Program to make sure they can adapt counselling and advocacy to suit each person.
-Eight easy read booklets about sexual assault and family violence written by SECASA as part of the Making Rights Reality Program are available by clicking on the relevant brochure link below.
+All SECASA counsellor/advocates have access to regular trainings, resources and secondary consultations through the Making Rights Reality Program to make sure they can adapt counselling and advocacy to suit each client.

 Adaptations and adjustments to meet access requirements, including use of easy read materials, consideration of sensory requirements, inclusion of preferred communication support, timing of sessions, outreach or telehealth appointments as needed, longer or shorter sessions, flexible therapeutic approaches, and work with supports and systems, including NDIS.